-2.6 Radiative transfer modelling

-The ice optical properties were calculated using a parameterisation of geometric optics adapted from van Diedenhoven et al. (2014) instead of the Mie scattering approach taken by the original SNICAR model.
+The ice optical properties in BioSNICAR_GO were also calculated using a parameterisation of geometric optics adapted from van Diedenhoven et al. (2014) instead of the Mie scattering approach taken by the original SNICAR model.
 A geometrical optics approach to generating ice optical properties was chosen because it enables arbitrarily large ice grains with a hexagonal columnar shape to be simulated, in order to better estimate the albedo of glacier ice where grains are large and aspherical.
+While the real ice surface is composed of irregularly shaped and sized grains, this approach enabled us to simulate our field spectra much more accurately and circumvented the requirements that individual grains are small and spherical that underpin Mie scattering codes.
 The optical properties of the ice grains are modelled using refractive indices from Warren and Brandt (2008).
-BioSNICAR_GO is a major update to the the BioSNICAR model (Cook et al., 2017b; Flanner et al., 2007) that allows the user to select to predict single scattering optical properties for ice grains, mineral dusts and algal cells whose sizes exceed the upper limit of the Mie scattering domain using geometrical optics.
-For the entire workflow, documentation and annotated scripts are provided in our data repository.
-For the radiative transfer modelling presented in this study, the following model parameters were used: Diffuse illumination, ice crystal side-length and length per vertical layer = 3, 4, 5, 8, 10 mm, layer thicknesses = 0.001, 0.01, 0.01, 0.01, 0.01 m, underlying surface albedo = 0.15, layer densities = 300, 400, 500, 600, 700 kg m-3.
+The radiative transfer model is a two-stream model described in full in Cook et al. (2017b) and Flanner et al. (2007).
+For the radiative transfer modelling presented in this study, the following model parameters were used: Diffuse illumination, ice crystal side-length and diameter per vertical layer = 3, 4, 5, 8, 10 mm, layer thicknesses = 0.001, 0.01, 0.01, 0.01, 0.01 m, underlying surface albedo = 0.15, layer densities = 300, 400, 500, 600, 700 kg m-3.
+300 ppm of glacier algae and mineral dust were added separately to the upper 1 mm layer to quantify their effects on the surface albedo.

-2.7 Quantifying radiative forcing and biological melt acceleration
+2.6 Radiative forcing and biological melt acceleration

-Incoming irradiance was measured at our field site using an ASD Field Spec Pro 3 spectroradiometer; however, these data were not available at sufficient temporal resolution for our hourly IRF calculations.
-Therefore, we simulated incoming irradiance at hourly temporal resolution and 1 nm spectral resolution using the PVSystems solar irradiance program (https://www2.pvlighthouse.com.au) following Dial et al., (2018).
-The spectral irradiance used to calculate IRF is available in our data repository.

-The biological radiative forcing was calculated by first differencing the mean albedo for algal surfaces and the mean albedo for clean ice surfaces measured at our field site.
-The product of the difference and the incoming irradiance spectra provided the instantaneous power density absorbed by the algae.
+The biological radiative forcing was calculated by first differencing the albedo for algal surfaces and the albedo for clean ice surfaces measured at our field site.
+This gives the difference in albedo between the clean and algal ice surfaces, αdiff.
+The product of each αdiff and the incoming irradiance, I*, provided the instantaneous power density (PDalg) absorbed by the algae.
+We assume that photosynthetic processes utilise 5% of this absorbed energy – at the upper end of a realistic range for photosynthetic microalgae (Blankenship et al. 2011; Masojidek et al. 2013).
+The remainder of PDalg is conducted into the surrounding ice, giving the instantaneous radiative forcing due to algae (IRFalg).
+Since these cells are coloured by the purple purpurogallin pigment, we assume the reflective radiative forcing to be negligible, as demonstrated by Dial et al. (2018).
+IRFalg was calculated at hourly intervals using incoming irradiance simulated for our field site using the PVSystems solar irradiance program (https://pvlighthouse.com.au) at 1 nm spectral resolution, following Dial et al. (2018).
+The radiative forcing was assumed to be constant between each one hour timestep, meaning the radiative forcing over one hour (HRFalg) could be calculated by multiplying IRFalg by 3600 s h-1, assuming that instantaneous radiative forcing is equal to radiative forcing per second.
+Daily radiative forcing due to algae (RFalg) was then calculated as the sum of HRFalg between 0000 and 2300.

+To calculate the algal contribution to melting (Malg), IRFalg was multiplied by 104 to convert the radiative forcing from units of W m-2 to W cm-2 and then divided by the latent heat of fusion for melting ice (334 J g-1) and integrated over the entire day as described above.
+This provided a value for the amount of melting caused by the presence of algae per day assuming the cold content of the ice to be depleted.
+We calculated our uncertainty by running these calculations for every possible combination of our measured algal and clean ice spectra and calculating the mean, standard error and standard deviation of the pooled results.